-A look at advantages and benefits of free trade.
+A look at the advantages and benefits of free trade.

 Readers Question: Why isn’t trade among countries like a game with some winners and some losers?

-Often in the political world, trade is seen as a game of tit for tat. e.g. US places tariffs on imports of Chinese chickens, China retaliates by placing tariffs on US cars e.t.c
+Often in the political world, trade is seen as a game of tit for tat. e.g. the US places tariffs on imports of Chinese chickens; China retaliates by placing tariffs on US cars e.t.c

 The below example shows how reducing import tariffs leads to a net gain in economic welfare for the country (even if others don’t respond by cutting their import tariffs)

 - The removal of tariffs leads to lower prices for consumers and an increase in consumer surplus of areas 1 + 2 + 3 + 4

 - Imports will increase from Q3-Q2 to Q4-Q1